eco or not

 After trying that awful Kristall White stuff, I didn’t feel particularly enthusiastic about drinking any more.
-But I had a mission, and it included four bottles.
+But I had a mission, and it was about four bottles.
 Not one, not two, not three.
 But four.

-So I took the second one and gave it a look.
+So I grabbed the second one and gave it a look.

-It was called Khaoma Original vodka (Хаома Оригинальная водка), and right on the label it said that this was no ordinary stuff.
-This was a so-called „ecovodka“.
-I found an explanation underneath: „Distilled and bottled in ecologically pure region.“ Interestingly enough, all of this was in English, not in Kazakh or in Russian.
+This one was called Khaoma Original vodka (Хаома Оригинальная), and it claimed to be no ordinary vodka.
+On the label it said that this was a so-called ECOVODKA.
+I wasn’t sure what that meant, but I found an explanation underneath: DISTILLED AND BOTTLED IN ECOLOGICALLY PURE REGION.
+Interestingly enough, all of this was in English, not in Kazakh or in Russian.

 Eco-friendly vodkas were nothing new.
-I had tried others like 360 and Tarpan before, and in my experience they were just like any regular brands – they either tasted good or bad.
-And I had no way of judging the eco-friendliness of a particular brand anyway.
+I had tried others like 360 and Tarpan before, and in my experience they were just like the other regular brands – they either tasted good or they tasted bad.
+And I had no way of confirming their proclaimed eco-friendliness anyway.

-Bottle design: sorry, but I’m just no fan of the block shape.
-I think it looks cheap.
-Sure, the glass is slightly curved, which is a nice touch, but still, the overall design seems a bit bland to me.
-I’ll give it a well-meaning 6/10.
+If we’re talking about the bottle design, then I have to say I’m not a fan of the block shape.
+I think it looks a bit cheap.
+Sure, the glass is slightly curved, which is a nice touch, but still, the overall design could have been better.

 The price, of course, is just awesome.
 I got this 700ml bottle for 1346 Tenge, which puts it in the 4€ price range.
-A solid 10/10, just like almost any other Central Asian vodka.
 Getting wasted is just so cheap here.

 If you’re ever in Kazakhstan, try this vodka!